GermGuardian vs Blueair

 Final Verdict: Which Should You Buy?

-• Your budget is under $150.
+Your budget is less than $150.

-• You want silent, 24/7 operation in a bedroom or nursery.
+You want silent operation 24/7 in a bedroom or nursery.

-• You’re combating smoke, wildfires, or VOCs.
+You are addressing smoke, wildfires, or VOCs.